Rchtr/How-To-Secure-A-Linux-Server/README.md

+FIrst of all, thanks to @imthenachoman and everyone else, wo is named in this guide!

 # How To Secure A Linux Server

 An evolving how-to guide for securing a Linux server that, hopefully, also teaches you a little about security and why it matters.